 The new earning opportunities complement other features of the Chase Sapphire Preferred credit card, including a dedicated customer service team that answers calls without the assistance of a "phone tree" or automated response system.
 Cardholders can redeem their points through Chase's Ultimate Rewards program, which includes exclusive "experiences" like VIP parties at major sporting and entertainment events.
 Chase customers can also exchange reward points for frequent flyer miles and hotel nights with partner airlines and lodging brands.

 Chase officials told reporters they intended to spread the news about the upgraded credit card with a new advertising campaign, gently poking fun at the rising value of gold on international commodity markets.
-New customers can enjoy a 40,000 point signup bonus after spending $3,000 on purchases with the Chase Sapphire Preferred card within the first three months from account opening.
+New customers can enjoy a 40,000 point signup bonus whne you spend $4,000 on purchases with the Chase Sapphire Preferred Card within the first three months from account opening.